SocietyForArtisticResearch/NMH-editor/src/readme.md

 5. JSON serialization loading and saving
 6. Server.js /upload is too good of trust, it accepts anything from anybody and hosts it, this would be a collosal security risk !
 	We should check:
-	- the thing uploaded is really an image
+	- the thing uploaded is really an image (and an image type we like: jpg, png, tiff, gif)
 	- the size is sane
 	- the filename should be turned into unique identifier to avoid problems of different images with the same name.
-	- check for types

 TOC

 ## Casper
-* name of objects should be editable
-2. object list interface and binding
 4. is editor responsive?
+5. add export as other types of documents
+6. double click to add tool to current codemirror

 ## Changes in rcexpostion.ts 23/02/2018